Mark Jones (rugby union, born 1979)

-Mark Anthony Jones (born 7 November 1979 in Builth Wells, Powys) is a Welsh rugby union coach and former player who played on the wing for the Scarlets and Wales.
-Since making his international debut for Wales, he won 47 caps and scored 13 tries.
-He is currently a coach at New Zealand sides Crusaders and Canterbury.
+Mark Anthony Jones (born 7 November 1979) is a Welsh professional rugby union coach and former player who played as a wing for the Scarlets and Wales.
+Since making his international debut for Wales in 2001, he won 47 caps and scored 13 tries.
+He is currently head coach of the Ospreys.

 Early life

+Jones was born in Builth Wells, Powys.
 As a youngster, as well as playing rugby, Jones was also a sprinter and once competed against future World Junior Athletics champion Christian Malcolm in a 100 metres final; Jones said his performance against Malcolm was the reason he gave up athletics for a career in rugby.
 He began his domestic career at Builth Wells Youth before joining the senior side.
 He was signed by Llandovery from Builth and in his first season of senior rugby was the highest try scorer in the Welsh League.
 Jones joined Llanelli in 1997 and remained at the club until his retirement in 2010.
 Jones has represented Wales at U18, U19 and U20 levels and made his first team debut for Wales as a replacement against England in the 2001 Lloyds TSB Six Nations.